On-Chain Randomness Fulfillment via Verifiable Random Functions

 Architecture of Randomness Service

 Smart contract execution is deterministic in nature, and blockchains are likewise inherently deterministic.
 So, we require that there is a randomness provider, like Supra or Chainlink, that uses cryptographic techniques to generate randomness off-chain which is publicly verifiable on-chain.
 This randomness is used to fulfill randomness requests for on-chain consumption.
+At Supra, we have analyzed the existing services and performed an extensive analysis here.

 First, users invoke randomness on-chain via a request transaction.
 Next, the output randomness is generated by the provider.
 Then the fulfillment transaction verifies the output randomness and records it on-chain corresponding to the request.
 Anyone can view the randomness request and verifiable output on-chain and verify the proof personally, exemplifying that the randomness was generated by the provider with fidelity.
 We describe the architecture of a randomness service in Fig. 1 and define each stage as follows.